PlaceOS/placeos-docs/reference/drivers/placeos/bookings.md

 ### `poll_events`
 Query neighbouring calendar driver for Events that occur in this System's mailbox (see `system.email` property) between the start of the current day (in the timezone of the core service) and the `cache_days` setting.
+Updates the state with this information, rather than returning it as a response.

 #### Parameters
 | Name | Required? | Type | Default | Description |